 What Fruit Can I Use in a Coffee Cake!

-- For this recipe you can substitute many different fruit and use them in the same way as the apple pieces.
+- For this recipe, you can substitute many different fruits and use them in the same way as the apple pieces.

 - Raspberries are a classic.